VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Right after, the DPS have to spread to avoid clipping other people when one of them receives <span class='speDebuff'>Mortal Vow</span>.
 The order to pass the debuff is the following:
   DPS > Nidhogg Tank > Hraesvelgr Tank > Melee DPS 1 (or 2) > Phys Ranged DPS (if the Melee DPS 1 got the debuff first, Melee DPS 2 will replace him for the third pass)

 Next is **Akh Afah**, split into light party and keep the bosses HP difference within 3%.
-It deals high damage so mitigate propery.
+It deals high damage so mitigate properly.

 *Hraesvelgr* will then cast **Hallowed Wings** cleaving the North or South side of the arena. *Nidhogg* will leave the arena to appear North/South and cleave the East or West half with **Cauterize**.
 Identify and move into the safe quadrant, then check *Hraesvelgr* head for **Hallowed Plume**: